AleksandarBayrev/general-linux-fixes/AMD-GPUs-Linux-Control-Panel.md

 * Add it to `Autostart` (for `LACT` it is not mandatory) in KDE (or whathever the utility is for other DEs)
 * Add `amdgpu.ppfeaturemask=0xffffffff` to your bootloader config and rebuild it if necessary (or create a file `/etc/modprobe.d/99-amdgpu-overdrive.conf` with content: `options amdgpu ppfeaturemask=0xFFFFFFFF` and run `sudo update-initramfs -u`).

-## NOTE: If using an immutable distro from Fedora - update the amdgpu params like this: `rpm-ostree kargs --append="amdgpu.ppfeaturemask=0xFFFFFFFF"`
+## NOTE: If using an immutable distro from Fedora - update the amdgpu params like this: `rpm-ostree kargs --append="amdgpu.ppfeaturemask=0xFFFFFFFF"` or use `rpm-ostree kargs --editor` to type the flag manually, example: `rhgb quiet root=UUID=4387bc1a-c980-4e81-8fea-1030429c0665 vconsole.keymap=bg_pho-utf8 rw amdgpu.ppfeaturemask=0xFFFFFFFF`

 ## NOTE: If for some reason LACT breaks - edit `/etc/systemd/system/lactd.service`: set `ExecStart` to `ExecStart=/var/lib/flatpak/app/io.github.ilya_zlobintsev.LACT/x86_64/stable/active/files/bin/lact daemon`